 - Request for a free demo or a quote

 While speaking of sales, there are different types of sales leads.
 The kind of leads that one generates depends on the prospective leads.
 It depends on your sales team's interactions with the leads and the interests they show in your business, services, or products.
 Nurturing leads successfully by offering them the right information at the right time is required to enhance your sales and conversion rate.
+A good sales engagement strategy will help you in converting more leads into paying customers.
 In the following section, learn more about the types of sales leads and the tricks to convert them.

 A cold lead is an individual who ideally fits your customer profile but has not shown keen interest in your solution or product.
 Such sales leads are generated either by self-research or lead-generating software.
 Irrespective of how they make a place in the list of your prospective customers, they are the leads there, and they symbolize potential sales.
 Due to their disinterest in your offerings, cold leads are the most challenging ones to convert into paying clients.
 However, they are also one of the most common types of leads in sales that you will come across.
 Being the most common, they would also be in bulk, often dominating the list of your prospective customers.
 Thus, your sales crew must master the art of seamless communication even to have a chance to convert them.